absinthe-graphql/absinthe/guides/telemetry.md

 config :absinthe, task_module: MyTaskModule
 ```

+This is a compile-time option, so it cannot be configured in `runtime.exs`.
+Instead, place it in `config.exs` or build-specific configs (`dev.exs`,
+`prod.exs`, etc.).
 The provided module must support the `async/1` function.